 Here, we believe that all forms should be compatible with assistive technology.
 That’s a given for us.

-Here are some of the things we pay particular attention to:
+Here are five things we pay particular attention to:

 Each one of our forms incorporates a screen reader into its design.
 This clever piece of technology interprets the code of a page and transforms it into speech.
 This makes our forms significantly more accessible for people who are visually impaired.
 And, by testing one out, we can also increase the accuracy of applied improvements.